23 Popular Dutch foods to eat in the Netherlands

 Probably one of the most famous Dutch delicacies, poffertjes are small pancakes, baked in an iron skillet, and traditionally served with melted butter and dusted with icing sugar.
 Poffertjes are little pancakes, almost.
 They are puffier and fluffier and sit in a pile coated with powdered sugar.
 They are a yeast-based type of pancake but made with buckwheat.
 They are usually served with butter and powdered sugar but you can add strawberries and whipped cream or syrup if you like.
 A decadent treat to be nibbled on when walking through one of the markets in Amsterdam.

-23 Traditional Dutch foods to eat in the Netherlands
+Traditional Dutch Foods to eat in the Netherlands

 Pannenkoeken

 Dutch pancakes or Pannenkoeken are sold everywhere.
-They are larger and thinner than North American pancakes but not quite as thin as a crepe.
+They are larger and thinner than North American pancakes but not quite as thin as French crepes.
 In Amsterdam, they are commonly eaten for dinner and are more akin to an American-style pizza with savoury toppings instead of sweet ones.

-23 Traditional Dutch foods to eat in the Netherlands
+Traditional Dutch Foods to eat in the Netherlands

 For a sweeter touch, Dutch pancakes are often eaten with sugar syrup and sprinkled with powdered sugar.
 A brilliant way to try out the Dutch Pannenkoeken is on the Pannenkoeken boat cruise.
 All the pancakes you can eat and a tour of the canals in Amsterdam who could refuse?